jaylac2000/Apollo-Network/PrivatePlugins/AutoRestart/README.md

 It also adds the command /restart (/r) which you can use from in-game to restart the server.

-^ noone has access to that command
+^ no-one has access to that command